geokyr/ece-ntua-software-engineering/README.md

 # ece-ntua-software-engineering

-Semester Project for the [Software Engineering](https://www.ece.ntua.gr/en/undergraduate/courses/3205) course, during the 7th semester of the School of Electrical and Computer Engineering at the National Technical University of Athens.
+Semester Project and Exam Answers for the [Software Engineering](https://www.ece.ntua.gr/en/undergraduate/courses/3205) course, during the 7th semester of the School of Electrical and Computer Engineering at the National Technical University of Athens.

 ## Team 23 - Members
 - [Apostolis Garos](https://github.com/ApostolisGaros)